Culture jamming: Origins of the term, etymology, and history

 The cultural critic Mark Dery traces the origins of culture jamming to medieval carnival, which Mikhail Bakhtin interpreted, in Rabelais and His World and other writings, as an officially sanctioned inversion of the social hierarchy.
-Modern precursors might include: the media-savvy agit-prop of the anti-Nazi photomonteur John Heartfield, the sociopolitical street theater and staged media events of 1960s radicals such as Abbie Hoffman, Joey Skaggs, the German concept of Spaßguerilla, and in the Situationist International (SI) of the 1950s and 1960s.
+Other possible modern precursors include the media-oriented agit-prop of the anti-Nazi photomonteur John Heartfield, the sociopolitical street theater and staged media events of 1960s radicals such as Abbie Hoffman and Joey Skaggs, the German concept of Spaßguerilla, and the Situationist International (SI) of the 1950s and 1960s.
 The SI first compared its own activities to radio jamming in 1968, when it proposed the use of guerrilla communication within mass media to sow confusion within the dominant culture.
+In 1978 the Vacant Lot of Cabbages was planted which used media to generate a large profile for greening the centre of Wellington City - an early Guerrilla garden later followed by anti adverts called rADz in both New Zealand and the UK.
 In 1985, the Guerrilla Girls formed to expose discrimination and corruption in the art world.

-Mark Dery's New York Times article on culture jamming, "The Merry Pranksters And the Art of the Hoax" was the first mention, in the mainstream media, of the phenomenon; Dery later expanded on this article in his 1993 Open Magazine pamphlet, Culture Jamming: Hacking, Slashing, and Sniping in the Empire of the Signs, a seminal essay that remains the most exhaustive historical, sociopolitical, and philosophical theorization of culture jamming to date.
+Dery's 1990 New York Times article on culture jamming, "The Merry Pranksters And the Art of the Hoax" was an early mainstream media discussion of the phenomenon; Dery later expanded on this article in his 1993 Open Magazine pamphlet, Culture Jamming: Hacking, Slashing, and Sniping in the Empire of the Signs, an influential essay on the history, politics, and theory of culture jamming.
 Adbusters, a Canadian publication espousing an environmentalist critique of consumerism and advertising, began promoting aspects of culture jamming after Dery introduced founder and editor Kalle Lasn to the term through a series of articles he wrote for the magazine.
 In her critique of consumerism, No Logo, the Canadian cultural commentator and political activist Naomi Klein examines culture jamming in a chapter that focuses on the work of Jorge Rodriguez-Gerada.
-Through an analysis of the Where the Hell is Matt viral videos, researchers Milstein and Pulos analyze how the power of the culture jam to disrupt the status quo is currently being threatened by increasing commercial incorporation.
-For example, T-Mobile utilized the Liverpool street underground station to host a flashmob to sell their mobile services.
+Through an analysis of the Where the Hell is Matt viral videos, researchers Milstein and Pulos analyze how the disruptive power of culture jamming can be affected by commercial incorporation.
+For example, T-Mobile used Liverpool Street Station to host a flashmob to promote its mobile services.